Trade Stock Indices

 Inertia Indices Technical Analysis & Inertia Signals

-Created by Donald Dorsey & was originally used to trade Stocks & Commodities market, before traders took it and started trading the market using this technical indicator.
+Developed by Donald Dorsey and was originally used to trade Stocks and Commodities market, before traders took it and started trading the market using this technical indicator.

-Inertia Technical Indicator - Inertia Indicator Analysis on Stock Charts
+Inertia Indicator - Inertia Analysis on Stock Charts

 In physics, the term Inertia is defined in terms of mass and direction of motion.
-Using standard trading analysis, the direction of motion of the trend can be easily defined.
+Using standard analysis, the direction of motion of the trend can be easily defined.
 However, the mass can't be easily defined.
-Dorsey claimed that the volatility of a financial instrument might be the simplest & the most accurate measurement of inertia.
+Dorsey claimed that the volatility of a trading instrument might and may be the simplest and the most accurate measurement of inertia.
 This theory led to the use of Relative Volatility Index, RVI as the basis to be used as a market trend technical indicator.
 Hence Inertia technical indicator is comprised of: RVI smoothed by a linear regression.

-Index Technical Analysis & How to Generate Signals
+Index Technical Analysis and How to Generate Signals

 In the market using this indicator, the signals generated are fairly simple to interpret.
 Below are 2 example illustrated using charts showing how buy and sell signals are derived & generated using Inertia.

-If the Inertia is above 50, positive inertia is indicated, this therefore defines the long term trend as upward as long as the indicator remains above 50.
+If the Inertia is above 50, positive inertia is indicated, this thence defines the long-term trend as upward as long as the indicator remains above 50.
 When it crosses to levels below 50 this then is interpreted as an exit trading signal.
 The chart below shows an example of how a buy stock trading signal is generated.

-Inertia Indices Indicator Upward Indices Trend - Inertia Indicator Analysis on Charts
+Inertia Indices Indicator Upward Indices Trend - Inertia Analysis on Charts

 Bullish Trading Signal

-If the Inertia is below 50, negative inertia is indicated, this therefore defines the long term trend as downwards as long as the trading indicator remains below 50.
+If the Inertia is below 50, negative inertia is indicated, this thence defines the long term trend as downwards as long as the trading indicator remains below 50.
 If it crosses above 50 this then is interpreted as an exit trading signal.
-The chart below illustrates how a sell trade signal generated.
+The chart below shows how a sell signal generated.

 Inertia Indices Indicator Downward Indices Trend - Inertia Indices Indicator Analysis on Charts